Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 ---

-## 2. Full Name Formatter
+## 3. Full Name Formatter
-probelm statement: Take first name and last name as input and print the full name.
+`probelm statement`: Take first name and last name as input and print the full name.

 Input:
 anees